-As show on Table 39, there are thirteen affordable homeownership units in four developments, Duxbury Farms, Merry Village, The Reserve at Duxbury and Chandler Street that have units that have been sold in Duxbury, and only five units are listed on the State Subsidized Housing Inventory for the Town.
+As show on Table 39, there are eighteen affordable homeownership units in six developments, that have units that have been sold in Duxbury, and only nine units are listed on the State Subsidized Housing Inventory for the Town.

 A core issue in many communities is that some older deed riders on affordable units allow for annual increases in sales prices.
 These kinds of allowances have resulted in prices that quickly exceed the maximum sales price threshold for households earning up to 80% of AMI.
 The units therefore may become ineligible to be listed on the SHI.
 In these situations, the Affordable Housing Trust may wish to work with owners of affordable units to try to "buy down" their unit so that deed riders can be replaced with the state's standard Local Initiative Program Deed Rider.
 The Town of Duxbury is in the process of implementing another type of buy down program that may be able to be adapted to this use, as described later in this study.
 This will ensure long-term affordability and will allow the unit to remain on or be added to the SHI.
-In addition, some communities are having issues with projects that use HOME funds for homeownership development and/or for down payment assistance or first time homebuyer training.
+In addition, some communities are having issues with projects that use HOME funds for homeownership development and/or for down payment assistance or first-time homebuyer training.
 There is a disconnect between what HOME will allow and the standard form of deed rider required by DHCD.